Fritz Schramma

-Fritz Schramma is a German politician.
-He was mayor of Cologne from 2000 until 2009.
+Fritz Schramma (27 August 1947 – 17 August 2026) was a German politician who served as mayor of Cologne from 2000 until 2009.

-Career
+Life and career

 In 2000, Schramma (CDU) assumed office as mayor-in-chief along with Bernhard Wimmer (CDU), because the incumbent Harry Blum (CDU) died unexpectedly.
 In a runoff vote, he won election on 17 September 2000 against Anke Brunn (Social Democrats), who was nominated by her party only a short time ahead of the vote.
 The Social Democrats were heavily weakened by corruption scandals.
 Schramma's term in office was nine years instead of the usual five: he first completed the term of his predecessor Blum until 2004, and then he served his own term as a result of winning the runoff in 2000.

-In 2025, after 50 years membership, Schramma left the Christian Democratic Union, stating the lack of profile within the party as reason.
+In 2025, after 50 years of membership, Schramma left the Christian Democratic Union, stating the lack of profile within the party as reason.

+Schramma died from cancer on 17 August 2026, at the age of 78.